An Interview with Martin Cohen

 The astronomy “rags“ are now vital to manufacturers and P.O.
 Box or “boiler room“ operations.
 We have too much self-regard to be associated with some of the mail order dealers in the magazines, or to support a media that is their lifeline.
 I expect these magazines will in time come to learn how little loyalty retailers have towards them when the Internet becomes more widely available to the consumer.

-Just compare the list of advertisers in any of these rags now to what they were twenty years ago...the majority of advertisers today who are not manufacturers are generally "part time" telescope shops with limited first hand experience.
-Or they are comparatively large and impersonal mail order or small camera stores, or "cookie cutter" science chain stores in the malls.
-And so where can the consumer go to see a real telescope and get a straight answer?
+Just compare the list of advertisers in any of these magazines now to what they were twenty years ago; the majority of advertisers today, who are not manufacturers, are generally part time telescope shops with limited first hand experience.
+Or, they are comparatively large and impersonal mail order or small camera stores, or “cookie cutter” science chain stores in the malls.
+And so where can the consumer go to see a real telescope, and also get a straight answer?
 Whose fault is this?
 I actually put most of this squarely on the shoulders of the consumer who generally gets just what he pays for, and on those manufacturers who are doing all they can to be Wall Street success stories at the expense of promoting the hobby and increasing their customer base.